What is symmetry in photography composition?

 Where to find symmetry in photography composition

 When you start looking, you’ll be surprised by how much symmetry you see around you, both manmade and natural.
-But first, let’s look at types of symmetry.
+But first, let’s look at types of symmetry for photography composition.

 Three types of symmetry

-There are three main types of symmetry that you’ll see around you every day.
+The three main types of symmetry that you’ll see around you every day are:

 1. Vertical symmetry

-When the left and right side of a photo are symmetrical, this is vertical symmetry.
+Vertical symmetry in photography is when the left and right side of a photo are symmetrical.

 How to use vertical symmetry in composition

-Buildings and roads naturally make good subjects for symmetrically composed images.
-If a road is placed centrally in the composition, the line down the middle already splits the image in two.
+Buildings and roads are ideal for symmetrically composed images.
+Placing a road centrally in the composition, with the line down the middle, splits the image in two and creates symmetry.

 Columns are also a great example of vertical symmetry in photography composition.

-If you’re photographing architecture, symmetry in composition is quite clean cut and obvious, but when you’re photographing people it can be less so.
+If photographing architecture, symmetry in composition is quite clean cut and obvious, but when photographing people it can be less so.
 The symmetry is still there, however.

 Speaking of weddings.
 The shot from the back of the church down the aisle, with the ends of pews on either side of the aisle in frame is symmetrical composition.
-It also leads the viewer to the focus point, the bride and groom in the middle of the image.
+Again, it leads the viewer to the focus point, the bride and groom in the middle of the image.

 2. Horizontal symmetry in photos

-Horizontal symmetry exists when the top and bottom of an image are symmetrical.
+Horizontal symmetry occurs when the top and bottom of an image are symmetrical.

 Reflections are a great example of horizontal symmetry.

 When photographing reflections it’s very easy to combine symmetry with the rule of thirds, which otherwise seems to be a contradiction.
-If your main point of interest is at the cross section of the rule of thirds and the scene is reflected in water, you’ll naturally combine these two composition rules.
+However, you can naturally combine these two composition rules.

 3. Radial symmetry